lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 **Dual-algorithm security**.
 The general idea is that the data is protected by two algorithms such that an adversary would need to break both in order to compromise the data.
 As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms. {{sec-cons-non-separability}} goes into more detail here.
 One common counter-argument against PQ/T hybrid signatures is that if an adversary can forge one of the component algorithms, then why attack the hybrid-signed message at all when they could simply forge a completely new message?
 The answer to this question must be found outside the cryptographic primitives themselves, and instead in policy; once an algorithm is known to be broken it ought to be disallowed for single-algorithm use by cryptographic policy, while hybrids involving that algorithm may continue to be used and to provide value, and also in the fact that the composite public key could be trusted by the verifier while the component keys in isolation are not, thus requiring the adversary to forge a whole composite signature.

 **Migration flexibility**.
 Some PQ/T hybrids exist to provide a sort of "OR" mode where the application can choose to use one algorithm or the other or both.
-The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded applications to co-exist and communicate.
+The intention is that the PQ/T hybrid mechanism builds in application backwards compatibility to allow legacy and upgraded applications to co-exist and communicate.
 The composites presented in this specification do not provide this since they operate in a strict "AND" mode.
 They do, however, provide codebase migration flexibility.
 Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC; composites allow them to add an ML-DSA implementation which immediately starts providing benefits against long-term document integrity attacks even if that ML-DSA implementation is still an experimental, non-validated, non-certified, non-hardened implementation.
 More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## EUF-CMA, SUF-CMA and non-separability {#sec-cons-non-separability}